 There are two main documents that will be released.
 This first document contains general considerations for practice that apply across the specialty.
 A second forthcoming document will contain subspecialty specific recommendations.
 These documents were prepared by the Future of Otolaryngology Task Force of the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) with input from the AAO-HNS Board of Directors, the Infectious Disease Committee, and Patient Safety and Quality Improvement Committee.
 The AAO-HNS approached the specialty societies within otolaryngology to set up a collaborative process to produce guidance for otolaryngologists that would be consistent, practical, and implementable at the appropriate time, based on local conditions and regulatory guidance.
-The American Academy of Otolaryngological Association (ALA), American Broncho-Esophagological Association (ABEA), American Laryngological Association (ALA), American Neurotology Society (ANS), American Otological Society (AOS), American Rhinologic Society (ARS), American Head and Neck Society (ISSS) worked with the corresponding AAO-HNS Committee to submit recommendations from their respective areas of expertise.
+The American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), American Academy of Otolaryngic Allergy (AAOA), American Broncho-Esophagological Association (ABEA), American Laryngological Association (ALA), American Neurotology Society (ANS), American Otological Society (AOS), American Rhinologic Society (ARS), American Head and Neck Society (AHNS), and American Society of Pediatric Otolaryngology (ASPO) worked with the corresponding AAO-HNS Committee to submit recommendations from their respective areas of expertise.
 We are extremely grateful for the quick response and true collaborative spirit exhibited during this process.